rahulranjan96/CATc/README.md

 #﻿ Annotation Tool plugin for Firefox and Chrome

-> We are going to built a browser(Google Chrome and Mozilla Firefox) plugin which will help in annotation of text selected in webpage.
+>To built a browser(Google Chrome) plugin which will help in annotation of text selected in webpage.

 **Need?**